Self-Injectable Weight Management Treatment

 What dose of medication will I need to use?

-You start low and go slow!
+You start low and go slow.

 The dose of treatment will change over the first few weeks as you gradually build up the dose.
 This is to minimise any potential side effects, particularly nausea.

 If you do experience side effects, do not increase the dose as planned.
-This can be done more gradually to allow the side effects to settle.
+This should be done more gradually to allow the side effects to settle.
 If you do increase the dose, the side effects are likely to become more troublesome and potentially very serious.
 We can provide you with advice on how to manage this if necessary.

+Not all patients need to use the maximum treatment dose to reach their target weight loss.
+Each patient journey is unique.
 We will provide detailed information on medication doses if your request is approved.

 How long does it take this injectable medication to work?